Jim Lane (politician): Civil War

 On December 18, 1861, Lane was appointed brigadier general of volunteers.
-On March 21, 1862, his commission was canceled in culmination of an argument over whether a sitting U.S. Senator could concurrently have the rank of General.
+On March 21, 1862, his commission was canceled in the culmination of an argument over whether a sitting U.S. Senator could concurrently have the rank of General.
 However, on April 11, 1862, he was reinstated as brigadier general of volunteers with the confirmation of the U.S. Senate.
 During 1862–1863, he served as recruiting commissioner for the State of Kansas.

 On October 27–29, 1862, U.S. Senator Jim Lane recruited the 1st Regiment Kansas Volunteer Infantry (Colored) who debuted at the Skirmish at Island Mound.
 They are the first African-American troops to fight in the war, a year before the 54th Massachusetts.
 In their first action, 30 of their members defeated 130 mounted Confederate guerrillas.

 Lane was the target of the event that became the Lawrence Massacre (or Quantrill's Raid) on August 21, 1863.
 Confederate guerrillas could be heard shouting, "Remember Osceola!"
 Though Lane was in residence in Lawrence at the time, he was able to escape the attack by racing through a nearby ravine, hiding in a cornfield for the duration of the attack.

 In a speech given in 1863, while the 38th United States Congress was debating a bill that would confiscate land from rebelling southerners, Lane said, "I would like to live long enough to see every white man in South Carolina in hell, and the Negroes inheriting their territory.
 It would not wound my feelings any day to find the dead bodies of rebel sympathizers pierced with bullet holes in every street and alley of Washington.
 Yes, I would regret this, for I would not like to witness all this waste of powder and lead.
 I would rather have them hung, and the ropes saved!
 Let them dangle until their stinking bodies rot and fall to the ground piece by piece."

 During 1864 when Sterling Price invaded Missouri, Lane served as a volunteer aide-de-camp to Samuel R. Curtis, commander of the Army of the Border.
 Lane was with the victorious Union forces at the battle of Westport.

 Personal life

-Lane was a teetoller; it was noted by many of his contemporaries that he was never seen to consume alcohol; he specifically ordered his troops to burn stockpiles of whiskey during the Sacking of Osceola.
+Lane was a teetotaller.
+It was noted by many of his contemporaries that he was never seen to consume alcohol; he specifically ordered his troops to burn stockpiles of whiskey during the Sacking of Osceola.
 He was well-known, however, for his near-constant use of "dog-leg" chewing tobacco, a form of tobacco which was twisted into a stick and chewed.

 Lane's critics often accused him of lechery, alleging that he committed adultery with prostitutes and mistresses, and that he had made numerous unsuccessful attempts to seduce various married women while living in Lawrence.
 This has been disputed by Lane's defenders.

 Lane's wife, Mary Lane, left Lawrence to return to Indiana in 1856, and filed for a divorce.
 They were remarried in 1857, after which they both returned to Lawrence.